prathamesh-pichkate/github-activity-cli/README.md

 ## How to run the project from the command line:
 1. Open the project folder.
-2. Open the terminal and run node index.js <repo-name>
+2. Open the terminal and run node index.js github-profile-name
 3. All the recent activities will be visible.